A Powerful Homemade Antibacterial Spray

 Some of the ingredients in store-bought disinfecting sprays are linked to cancer and various lung illnesses.
 All of the ingredients combined equal a product that has scary caution warnings…and if any gets sprayed in the face, you’re probably headed to the ER.
 Because it could destroy your eyeballs (yes, I’m very scientific in my details).

-After learning all of this about Lysol, but seeing how germy and nasty kids are, I found that there’s a really healthy DIY disinfecting spray alternative to store-bought disinfecting spray.
+After learning all of this about Lysol, but seeing how germy and nasty kids are, I found that there’s a really healthy alternative to Lysol disinfecting spray.

 Natural DIY Disinfecting Spray Ingredients